Practice note 4

 Granting the application to deny access

-49. The Tribunal will complete determination MHT 23 Access to documents order recording their decision.
+47. The Tribunal will complete a determination recording their decision.
 The Tribunal will list the documents (or parts of documents) which are the subject of the order in the schedule.

 Refusing to grant the application and ordering access